Rambabu-Akkapolu/user-online-validation/README.md

 </p>

 <p align="center">
-This **User Online Validation** project validates whether a user is online or offline and displays their status in real-time.
+This **User Online Validation** is a simple web task which validates whether a user is online or offline and displays their status in real-time.
 This is built using HTML, CSS, and JavaScript, providing a clean and responsive interface for users.
 </p>

 ---